Thermodynamics of a Single Mesoscopic Phononic Mode: TWPA characterisation

 At the lowest temperatures, the TWPA on/off gain around 6$~$GHz is 10$~$dB, and the insertion loss of 'TWPA+directional coupler+circulator' is about 4$~$dB.
 This is not optimal since we work on the higher side of the bandpass of the amplifier, which was designed for a 15$~$dB gain at slightly lower frequencies.
 Optimising the center frequency and the insertion losses, we infer that we could potentially win about $5 - 10 ~$dB \cite{luca}.
 The gain degrades quickly as we increase the temperature of the parametric amplifier above 300$~$mK; besides, the intrinsic noise of the TWPA itself increases dramatically above this limit (because of free quasi-particles thermally excited in the aluminum layer, see Fig. \ref{fig_TWPAnoise}).
 Typically, it can still be used at 400$~$mK with a marginal gain, and essentially ruins the measurement chain above.

-The measured noise of the full setup with the TWPA amplifier 'on' is shown in Fig. \ref{fig_TWPAnoise} (the three gains are taken into account, the noise being referenced to the input of the TWPA).
-As we increase the mixing chamber plate temperature $T$, we see a thermal increase of about $b T$ in this noise ($b \approx 3$ main graph, fit below 350$~$mK).
-Part of this has to be linked to the 50$~\Omega$ load present before the parametric amplifier, see Fig. \ref{scheme}; but part should also originate from the TWPA itself.
-On the other hand, the $T \rightarrow 0$ noise amplitude is about $0.55~$K from the TWPA, plus $0.25~$K which corresponds to the cryo-HEMT contribution; the total noise at $T=0~$K is thus about 3$~$photons, which matches expectations \cite{luca}.
+The measured noise of the full setup with the TWPA amplifier 'on' is shown in Fig. \ref{fig_TWPAnoise} (the three amplifier gains are taken into account, the noise being referenced to the input of the TWPA).
+As we increase the mixing chamber plate temperature $T$, we see a thermal increase in this noise which is due to all the components present on the mixing chamber plate: our 50$~\Omega$ load, the microwave components (circulators, couplers) {\it and} the TWPA itself, see Fig. \ref{scheme}.
+As such, modeling properly the $T$-dependent losses becomes quite involved, and is far outside of the scope of our manuscript.
+We therefore simply linearly fit the data in Fig. \ref{fig_TWPAnoise} in order to extract a reasonable estimate of our $T \rightarrow 0$ background noise.
+The extrapolation slightly under-estimates the real limiting noise figure, since for $k_B T/(\hbar \omega_c) \ll 1$ it should flatten-out below typically 100$~$mK.
+We therefore retain a conservative value of about 0.8$~$K ($\pm 0.1~$K) at $T=0~$K, corresponding thus to about 3$~$photons, which matches expectations \cite{luca}.

 In the inset of Fig. \ref{fig_TWPAnoise}, we show the input power dependence of the measured noise: the background level increases with $P_{in}$, similarly for the two pumping schemes ('red' and 'blue detuned').
 By measuring the cavity spectrum, we observe that this is actually due to an out-of-equilibrium photon population that increases with the pump power \cite{XinPRAppl}.
 Classically, we model it with the voltage noise amplitudes $V_{P,\pm 1}$ appearing in Eq. (\ref{measure}), the sign $\pm$ referring to 'red' or 'blue detuned'.
 By using different microwave sources, or adding a notch filter, we can demonstrate that this noise is directly related to the quality of the pump signal.
 The actual power dependence seems to depend on the setup; it looks reasonably linear in Fig. \ref{fig_TWPAnoise} which is different from the findings of Ref. \cite{XinPRAppl}.
 Besides, within our resolution it seems that the so-called technical heating of Fig. \ref{population}, and the $1/f$ contribution to the spectrum of Fig. \ref{figbig}, {\it do not} depend on this pump noise.